Travels in Film

 But isn't this merely a little condescending, as though only the great artist should be entitled to travel the world?
 Two answers come to mind here.
 One is to say that there are numerous great filmmakers whose work hasn't required a passport to other parts of the globe: Ingmar Bergman, Eric Rohmer and Martin Scorsese are three directors who if they had never left their home countries wouldn't have been aesthetically impoverished as a consequence.
 The other is to wonder whether many people travel for inconsequential reasons; they want not so much to see the world as feel they have done no more than change their environment: basically that a change is as good as a rest.
 The consequence is that the environment is changed as the planet's resources are depleted.
 Yet what we want to suggest here is that the best reasons for travel need to be impersonal and aesthetic, or personal and perhaps ascetic: that one travels for spiritual reasons.
 While the former might seem to invoke the impersonal and the latter the selfish, both possess a dimension beyond the social self.

 Now this is why we do not believe that a writer travelling to different countries, and the reader then reading about them, quite passes for a vicarious experience.
-Laurie Lee, Ryszard Kapuscinski, Bruce Chatwin, Paul Theroux, V. S. Naipaul and numerous other travel writers may write beautifully and vividly, but they are hampered by the double register that means literature cannot quite be experienced: our querying over the possibility that Antonioni painted buildings in London is invalidated in literature, and though developments in computer generated imagery increasingly calls into question this capacity to film the real, discussing the filmmakers here we can see that the experiential is important to their work.
+Laurie Lee, Ryszard Kapuscinski, Bruce Chatwin, Paul Theroux, V. S. Naipaul and numerous other travel writers may write beautifully and vividly, but they are hampered by the abstraction of words that means literature cannot quite be experienced: our querying over the possibility that Antonioni painted buildings in London is invalidated in literature, and though developments in computer-generated imagery increasingly calls into question this capacity to film the real, discussing the filmmakers here we can see that the experiential is important to their work.
 Herzog makes great play of course that in Fitzcarraldo he used a real a boat and real Indians to haul it over a mountain, believing that to have faked it would have been to rob the viewer of the proper aesthetic experience as a property of film.
-The absence of the double register that semiotic film theorists fretted over, as they tried to discover whether film could properly be called a language, becomes an experiential solution.
+The absence of the signer/signified relationship that semiotic film theorists fretted over, as they tried to discover whether film could properly be called a language, becomes an experiential solution.
 Christian Metz might have wished to nail down film to its various semiotic properties when saying "the purpose of this text is to examine some of the problems and difficulties confronting the person who wants to begin undertaking, in the field of "cinematographic language", de Saussure's project of a general semiotics: to study the ordering and functionings of the main signifying units used in the filmic message."
 (Film Language).

 However, none other than Pasolini would vociferously argue with Metz, Umberto Eco and others, saying that film was the written language of reality.
 Though he believed "the disagreement between Metz and myself appears to be deep but perhaps not incurable", he was much more interested in notions of the real than the French semiotician.
 Arguing with Metz's attempt at breaking down the shot to its smallest unit as phonemes are used in language, Pasolini insisted: "I believe there cannot be a shot composed of a single object; because there is no object in nature composed only of itself, and which cannot be further subdivided or broken down."
 (Heretical Empiricism) In this sense we interpret literature (they are signs on a page that we convert into meaning), while in film, whatever the complexity of the work, we have an immediate experience with it.
 Pasolini wanted from film these found realities.
 In an interview with Film Comment he said: "so the rule that dominated the making of the film [The Gospel According to St Matthew] was the rule of analogy.
 That is, I found settings that were not reconstructions but that were analogous to ancient Palestine.
 The characters, tooI didn't reconstruct characters but tried to find individuals who were analogous.
 I was obliged to scour southern Italy, because I realized that the pre-industrial agricultural world, the still feudal area of southern Italy, was the historical setting analogous to ancient Palestine.
 One by one I found the settings that I needed for The Gospel.
 I took these Italian settings and used them to represent the originals."
 Pasolini adds, "I took the city of Matera, and without changing it in any way, I used it to represent the ancient city of Jerusalem.
 Or the little caverns of the village between Lucania and Puglia are used exactly as they were, without any modifications, to represent Bethlehem.
 And I did the same thing for the characters.The chorus of background characters I chose from the faces of the peasants of Lucania and Puglia and Calabria."